5 Factors to Consider When Choosing Between the ACT and SAT

 Choosing Between the ACT and SAT

 When it comes to high school, there are a few guaranteed hot topics every year: getting a driver’s license, whom to take to prom, plans for post-graduation, and the ACT versus the SAT.
 Before it’s even time for a student to sign up for the test, they’ve heard about it in the media, in movies, from teachers, parents, siblings, friends, and more.
-These conflicting and often-exaggerated opinions can make it very tough for a student to choose which test is the right one to take.
+These conflicting and often-exaggerated opinions can make Choosing between the ACT and the SAT very tough for students.
 We strongly believe that choosing one test can help students focus their energy.
 Background knowledge about the test can help all involved parties make an informed decision—and more importantly, help a student choose the test that is their best fit

 Both tests assess similar skills, but aspects of each can appeal to different students.